Written by: A O’Neill, Licensed Pest Control Technician

 After feeding, the male is keen to mate and will seek out a recently fed female.
 The mating process is called traumatic insemination.
 This takes place by the male basically piercing the female’s abdomen with a needle-like intromittent organ and inseminating her abdominal cavity where the sperm travels to her ovaries for fertilization.

-The eggs hatch in 7-10 days and the nymphs mature in approximately 5 weeks or so.
-When they become adults, the females and males will repeat the cycle and mate and reproduce causing a growing infestation.
+The eggs hatch in 7-10 days and the juvenile bed bugs mature in approximately 5 weeks or so.
+When they become adults they will repeat the cycle and mate and reproduce causing a growing infestation.

 Each adult female can lay between 200-500 eggs during her lifetime!